Data room trends: what's shifting in the VDR market and what you should care about

 6. The market is splitting into two clear tiers

-7. Integration with other deal tools is increasing
+7. Integration with other business tools is increasing

-Data rooms don't live in isolation anymore.
-The trend is toward VDRs that integrate with cap table tools, eSignature platforms, CRMs, and communication tools.
-Investors expect to manage a deal in one workflow, not switch between six platforms.
+Data rooms no longer operate in isolation.
+The trend is toward VDRs that connect with eSignature platforms, CRMs, project management tools, and communication systems.
+So teams can manage a process end to end without switching between disconnected platforms.

 8. Audit trails are becoming a legal expectation

-Audit logs - records of who accessed what document, at what time, from which device - are moving from "nice to have" to expected in serious transactions.
-Legal teams use them to establish timelines, confirm disclosures were made, and protect both parties in disputes.
+Audit logs such as records of who accessed which document, when, and from where - have moved from "useful to have" to expected in any serious process.
+Legal teams use them to establish timelines, confirm that disclosures were made, and protect all parties in the event of a dispute.

 VDR market segments

-What are the latest data trends founders should actually care about?
+What are the latest data trends for startup fundraising?

 Not every VDR trend is equally relevant if you're a seed or Series A founder running a 60-document fundraising data room.
 Here's a filter for what actually matters at your stage: